 Curriculum development is the process of setting forth educational goals and learning objectives; defining instructional and assessment techniques and methods; and delineating necessary materials and resources.
 New courses and programs may be developed by faculty as appropriate and necessary; existing programs and courses may be strengthened and revised.
 All curriculum development is supervised and coordinated by the Vice President for Academic Affairs and the appropriate academic dean.

-All courses and programs must be submitted for approval to the Curriculum Committee, following established procedures and guidelines.
+All new courses, programs, and revisions to existing courses and programs must be submitted for approval to the College’s Academic Affairs and Standards Council (AASC), following established bylaws, procedures, and guidelines.

 Date of Adoption: 7/1/1999